 General Travel Statistics

-These statistics will help you learn what's working for other travel marketers, where they're spending money, and what channels are providing the best return.
+Staying on top of the latest travel and tourism trends keeps your business competitive.
+These general travel statistics will help you do so, by helping you learn what's working for other marketers, where they're spending money, and what channels are providing the best return.

 General Travel Trends